 If a child is hurt or distressed, the tutor should do his/her best to comfort or reassure the affected person without compromising his/her dignity or doing anything to discredit the person’s own behaviour.
 The tutor should inform the parent or guardian at the earliest possible time.

-If a parent is not able to be present, then there should always be another adult in the home when a child is being tutored, for the “protection” of the tutor as well as the child.
+If a parent/teacher is not able to be present, then there should always be another adult in the home or close environment when a child is being tutored, for the “protection” of the tutor as well as the child.

 Communication with children is vital in establishing relationships built on trust.
 Those working with children should listen to what they are saying and respond appropriately.
 Children are entitled to the same respect as any adult.
 It should also be made clear to them what standards of behaviour and mutual respect are expected from them.

 Those working with children should behave appropriately, ensure that language is moderated in their presence and should refrain from adult jokes or comments which are clearly unsuitable.

 If tutoring online, tutors must make it clear to the Client how their online tutoring is delivered, and the nature of the technology used.
 Videos should be switched on so that both Client and tutor can be seen during the lesson.
 Both Clients and Tutors are not permitted to record lessons (apart from some software which automatically records the whiteboard lesson for the Tutor, but it does not record the child image).

 We should all aim to promote an environment of trust and understanding.
 Those working with children should not tolerate unsociable behaviour but should try to ensure good working relationships.